Courses

 Prerequisite: Declared major in animation or computer science - digital media track

-DM 110 Animation I: Introduction to Traditional Media
+DM 110 Introduction to Animation

 This course is a hands-on survey class focusing on the fundamental tools and underlying principles used in the production of frame-by-frame animation.
 Students will be exposed to using flipbooks, clay, cameras and a variety of traditional and organic animation media.
 This course serves as an introduction to the art of making animation, the 12 established principles of animation and the inherent challenges of combining traditional media with digital technology.